-Pumpkin or Squash Soup with Spiced Apple & Honey Balsamic Dressing
+Pumpkin Soup with Apple & Honey Balsamic

 Who knew that you are supposed to ‘season’ pumpkins once you’ve picked them… and by season we mean leaving them somewhere dark for at least a month to mature, not add salt and pepper.
 Apparently this gives time for the sugars in them to develop and make them super tasty.